An Optimisation Framework for Unsupervised Environment Design: Convergence Results

 \section{Convergence Results}

 In order to guarantee convergence in the zero-sum setting, we use two-timescale stochastic gradient descent-ascent \citep{lin2024twotimescalegradientdescentascent}, as given by Algorithm \ref{alg:theory}, to find an approximate solution to the optimisation problem defined by Equation \eqref{eq:minmax-entropy}.
-We first make the necessary assumptions and definitions, and then state the guarantees of our theoretical algorithm.
+We first make the necessary assumptions and definitions, and then state our main theorem.